Friday, May 13, 2011

 ME & MINE

 When I shifted my attention to the Mormon Church, I think it was a relief.
 We knew nothing about that, so who was to know that it would end up they were into lots of kids as well?
-Despite being worried about me getting married and having beaucoup enfants, she was maybe even more worried that I wouldn't, and that I would end up never leaving the nest, so she let me start dating way too young.
-Thank goodness I wasn't really interested in boys till later and didn't fall in love till the ripe old age of ...16.
+Despite being worried about me getting married and having beaucoup d'enfants, she was maybe even more worried that I wouldn't get married at all, and that I would end up never leaving the nest, so she let me start dating way too young.
+Thank goodness I wasn't really interested in boys till later, and didn't fall in love till the ripe old age of ...
+16.

-Probably owe my appreciation and love of music to this woman.
-What can move you more than beautiful music?
-If life were fair, I would have inherited her pretty singing voice, gorgeous handwriting, relentless thoughtfulness...or at least those dimples.
+Look, if life were fair, I would have inherited her pretty singing voice, gorgeous handwriting, relentless thoughtfulness... or at least those dimples.
 But there you go.
 I got hammertoes and no sense of direction instead.
 That will be the basis of my lawsuit someday.
 When I'm feeling lucky enough to find a good attorney.
 But Mom, she's just plain lucky every day.
 Especially....

-Mom was born on Friday the 13th, graduated on Friday the 13th, has 13 letters in her name, has 13 grandchildren-and one to grow on, and so on.
+Mudgie was born on Friday the 13th, graduated on Friday the 13th, has 13 letters in her name, now has 13 grandchildren and one to grow on, and so on.
 Considered Friday the 13th her lucky day, and that consequently she is one lucky woman.
 She has always worked really hard at being lucky.
 Mom ran the show, and she took it seriously.
-Dad gave her free reign and whole hearted support.
+Dad gave her free reign and whole-hearted support.
 They were quite a team.
 I look at my sisters and think, what a marvelous job they did.
 We were four very lucky girls every day.
 Still are.

 1 comment: